It’s no secret that the next big thing in business is anything and everything green. Read on to learn how to start your energy auditing business.

 It’s easy to find yourself in a catch-22 situation where you need the experience to land contracts and jobs, but you need contracts and jobs to get experience.

 If you are truly starting out in this business it could be beneficial to either serve a short apprenticeship with an established company or do some free jobs to build your company’s profile.
 Charities are a good place to begin and this will have the added bonus of boosting your PR and company image.
+On the topic of PR, it’s important to understand how vital PR is to a business’s success.
+If unsure of how to manage PR, outsourcing to an experienced firm can provide a sound solution.
+NGP, who is a good public relations agency in the Philippines, is just one of thousands of firms capable of managing any PR requirements that a business has, meaning that the business can focus on its main activities.

 If you want to dive right in and land jobs you can hire experienced individuals to do the physical work for you, but you’re still going to benefit from having some successful jobs on your company’s resume.